FSund/pygments-custom-cpplexer/README.md

     $ cd pygments-custom-cpplexer
     $ (sudo) python setup.py install

+### Verify

+Verify that the package installed correctly by looking for the lexer "mdcpp" in the output of

+    $ pygmentize -L lexers

 ## Using the lexer in latex

 Just use the **mdcpp** "language".
 In LaTeX this means something like this